-Chlamydia is the most common bacterial STI in the world, and lots of people know its primary symptoms: pain or burning during urination and, along with the subject of this blog, unusual discharge from the vagina or penis.
+Chlamydia is the most common bacterial STI in the world.
+Lots of people know its primary symptoms: pain, burning during urination, and unusual discharge from the vagina or penis.

 The tricky thing about most STIs is that they often present with no symptoms at all.
-And sometimes, when symptoms do appear, you may only have mild versions of one or two symptoms.
-So, knowing whether you have a particular STI can be tough just from symptoms alone.
+And sometimes, when symptoms do appear, you may only have mild versions of one or two.
+Knowing whether you have a particular STI can be tough just from symptoms alone.

 Unusual discharge from the vagina or penis is a classic symptom of Chlamydia, but the presence of discharge does not necessarily mean the presence of the infection.
-So, how do you know if the discharge you experience is caused by Chlamydia?
+So, how do you know if Chlamydia causes the discharge you experience?

-In this blog post, we will explore what Chlamydia discharge smells like, how the infection is spread, its symptoms, and its treatment.
+In this blog, we’ll explore what Chlamydia discharge smells like, how the infection is spread, its symptoms, and how it’s treated.

 What is Chlamydia?

-Chlamydia is a sexually transmitted infection (STI) caused by the Chlamydia trachomatis bacterium.
+Chlamydia is a sexually transmitted infection (STI) caused by the bacterium Chlamydia trachomatis.
 Sexually active people with new or multiple partners are the most likely demographic to have Chlamydia.

-Many people who are infected with Chlamydia often do not show any symptoms and may unknowingly pass the infection on to their sexual partners.
+Many people who are infected with Chlamydia often don’t show any symptoms and may unknowingly pass the infection on to their sexual partners.

 How is Chlamydia spread?

-Therefore, it’s important to always use a condom when you are having sex, and to use barriers like dental dams when engaging in oral sex.
+Therefore, it’s important to use a condom when you’re having sex, and to use barriers like dental dams when engaging in oral sex.

 Symptoms of Chlamydia

-Chlamydia can also infect parts of the body other than the genitals.
-It is indeed possible to get a Chlamydia infection in the eye, throat, or anus.
+Chlamydia can also infect other parts of the body besides the genitals, like the eyes, throat, or anus.
 This usually occurs when infected bodily fluids come in contact with these parts of the body, or when a person with a genital Chlamydia infection transfers bacteria to another part of the body, usually through touching their genitals and then, for example, touching their eye.

 What does Chlamydia discharge smell like?